MuriloSchivinin/MuriloSchivinin/README.md

 # Hi, I'm Murilo Schivinin

-- I'm Brazilian, I'm 21 years old.
+- I'm Brazilian, 21 years old.

 - :computer: I have been a systems analyst for 3 years and a SQL developer for 1 year.
 I work with database integrations, with SQL SERVER, ORACLE, MY SQL, WEB SERVICES and API's with the main systems of the market, SAP, TOTVS and Thomsom Reuters systems.